Ahmadk-g/Memory-Master/README.md

 - __Rules button__

-  - Displayed on both the homescreen and within the game mode, this feature aims to enhance user-friendliness by providing the option for players to access the game rules at any given moment.
+  - Displayed on both the Home screen and within the game screen, this feature aims to enhance user-friendliness by providing the option for players to access the game rules at any given moment.
-  - Shown as "Rules" on the homescreen and as an "i" icon for information within the game screen.
+  - Displayed as "Rules" on the Home screen and represented by an "i" icon for information in the game screen.

     <img src="https://github.com/Ahmadk-g/MEMORY-MASTER/blob/main/assets/images/screenshots/rule-button.png " alt="Rule Button" width="100px" height="60px">